 All of these creates an impression of who you are, what you are about, and the value you can provide.

 And guess what?
-When you’re negotiating a salary, or a contact with new client, or even bargaining for an item, they’re the same as choosing what clothes you are wearing.
+When you’re negotiating a salary, a contact with new client, or even bargaining for an item, they’re the same as choosing what clothes you are wearing.

-I mean think about it.
+Think about it.
 You wear a bridesmaid dress to show you’re part of the wedding party.
 You wear sweats around the house because you don’t care about what you look like.
 I wear a one piece bathing suit because I want to be more modest.
 It’s certainly a different impression than if I were to be topless and in a thong, right?

 So get over the fact that selling is not something you do, because it is.
-So what can you do if you’re afraid of it?

 I’ll admit, when I first started charging more with my content marketing business, all I saw was dollar signs.
 When I kept asking myself why, I realized it was about not feeling guilty about working around the clock.
 For me, earning more means ultimately spending more time with my son.
 Not that I haven’t been away from him, but I know that I can’t keep just working nights and weekends and miss all those milestones he’s raring to achieve.

 And here’s a little secret too: he doesn’t really let me work all that much.
-Actually, as I’m typing this post right now, he’s grabbing my pant legs, looking at me with cute puppy dog eyes and waving his little car (which makes lots of noise).
-Excuse me as I dash off to cuddle with him for five minutes…
+Actually, as I’m typing this post right now, he’s grabbing my pant legs, looking at me with cute puppy dog eyes and waving his little car.

 Almost all of the time, I get the rate I ask for.
-And if I don’t, that’s ok.
-I know that there are many more gigs out there.

 The next week, I got what I asked for.
-And I’m loving sharing my ideas with them every day.